If you are having a baby in Tucson, Colleen can help. Welcoming a baby brings joy, questions, and

 Since each family’s needs are different, the choice is yours.
 I realize that this is a learning curve for you and baby, so I can take as much or as little time needed to help you master a task(s).
 I am incredibly patient and work on baby time, not regular time.
 Most families purchase the 20 hour package to get started and we can usually accomplish everything in that amount of time, but I will always stay on and help out as long as you need.
 My goal is to foster your independence and confidence.
 If I have available hours, you may purchase more as you need them.

-I typically work in 4 hour shifts, however, some exceptions do apply.
-If a task is taking longer to master then I will stay until it is completed for that day.
+I typically work in 2- 4 hour shifts; however, some exceptions do apply.
+If a task is taking longer to master, then I will stay until it is completed for that day.
 My minimum shift is 2 hours long.
-So much bonding and attachment is happening at night that I do not want to interfere with this beautiful process, however, I can recommend other resources for your family to use.
+No, I don’t provide overnight care, but I have amazing referrals who I can send you to.
 I will occasionally work in the evenings to help with fussiness that inevitably happens when everyone is tired from the day’s activities.
-I will offer tips to help increase sleeping for parents but until babies are about 4 months, their internal clocks are still developing.
+I offer tips to help increase sleep for parents, newborn sleep shaping, and sleep consulting but until babies are about 4 months, their internal clocks are still developing.
 For more information on helping with sleep read this article: http://sleeplady.com/newborn-sleep/newborns-wake-night-10-things-can/

 Some FSA’s and HSA’s cover for postpartum and breastfeeding services while others do not.
 I encourage family’s to call and check in with their insurance provider prior to delivery.
 Once that has been determined, I can give you an invoice with my NPI number on it so you can submit it to your insurance for reimbursement.